 In 2006, Brooke co-founded the Farm-Based Education Network (FBEN) and was the Founding Executive Director for seven years before transitioning to her current fundraising and communications role with Shelburne Farms.
 In 2004, Brooke wrote a thesis, A Return to the Farm: Educational Theory and Program Development in Alternative Learning Environments, as part of her graduate school work focusing on educational program development.
-Before perusing her graduate degree, Brooke worked at ABC News in New York City as an Associtione Producer in the breaking news and documentary divisions.
+Before perusing her graduate degree, Brooke worked at ABC News in New York City as an Associate Producer in the breaking news and documentary divisions.
 Brooke’s volunteer roles include her work as a member of the Trustees Agriculture Committee, the Concord Food Collaborative, and the Fenn School's Board of Visitors.
 Brooke graduated from Skidmore College in 1994 with a B.A. in English.
 Brooke lives in Concord, MA with her husband Patrick and their two boys.
 Contact Brooke.

-Sue Dixon, Special Gifts Manager
+Special Gifts Manager | Pronouns: she/her

 Sue has been part of the Shelburne Farms development team since 1998.
 She is responsible for special giving, planned gifts and legacy support at Shelburne Farms.
 In her role she supports the Farm-Based Education Network's development work.
 Sue lives in Shelburne with her husband Dave Jonah, and their two children, Will and Kim.
 Prior to working at the Farm, Sue was membership coordinator at the Vermont Land Trust.
 She is passionate about education, land conversation and environmental sustainability in Vermont and around the globe.
 She is a member of the Association of Fundraising Professional and serves on the board of All Souls Interfaith Gathering in Shelburne.
 Sue enjoys gardening, cooking, writing and travel.
 Sue graduated from the University of Vermont with a Bachelors of Science in Environmental Education in 1982.
+Contact Sue.